Free investment calculators — no signup required

 True Average = (Total Invested + Total Fees) ÷ Total Shares

-On the example above, if you paid $50 in total brokerage across the four buys, your true average becomes ($17,250 + $50) ÷ 250 = $69.20.
+On the four-lot example above, if you paid $50 in total brokerage across the buys, your true average becomes ($17,250 + $50) ÷ 250 = $69.20.
 It is small here, but on frequent small trades fees can move your real break-even by a meaningful amount.
-See our Break-Even Calculator to fold fees and taxes into the exit price you actually need.
+See our break-even calculator to fold fees and taxes into the exit price you actually need.

 Average Price Is Your Break-Even Price

-Your average cost per share is also the price at which you break even (before fees).
+Your average cost per share is also the price at which you break even, before fees.
 Sell above it and you profit; sell below it and you take a loss.
 This is why the number matters so much: every "should I sell?" and "am I up or down?" question is measured against your average.
 If your average is $69 and the stock is at $75, you are up about 8.7% — regardless of what any single purchase price was.
+To set a realistic exit around that break-even, our target price calculator works out the price you need for a specific gain.

 How Averaging Down Changes Your Average